TxnLab/use-wallet/README.md

 }
 ```

+If a provider has options that can be configured, you can set them in the `clientOptions` property.
+In most cases these would be the options that are passed to the provider's SDK library when it is initialized.
+See each [supported provider](#supported-wallet-providers)'s documentation for more details.

+While most client options are optional, the WalletConnect provider has required `clientOptions` that must be set.
+See the [WalletConnect 2.0](#walletconnect-20-support) section below for more details.

+**TypeScript:** The provider definitions are type-safe, so your IDE should be able to provide autocomplete suggestions for the client's available options based on the `id` that is set.

 ### Node configuration

 To configure the Algorand node that providers will use to send transactions, you can set the `nodeConfig` property.
-The `network` property should be specified as `mainnet`, `testnet`, `betanet` or the name of your local development network.
+The `network` property should be specified as `mainnet`, `testnet`, `betanet` or the name of your local development network\*.

-Refer to your wallet providers' documentation to see which networks they support.
+\* _Refer to each wallet providers' documentation to see which networks they support._

 ```jsx
 const providers = await initializeProviders({